 If you ever visit Africa and go on safari, you might notice the red-billed oxpecker sitting on top of larger animals like impalas and zebras.
 The larger mammals (hosts) attract harmful ticks and the small red-billed oxpecker (beneficiary) removes these ticks for the animal, while getting a free meal in the process.
 This is a perfect host-beneficiary relationship.

-So how can we apply this to business?
+So how can we apply this to business to get qualified clients fast?
 Let me explain.

 Finding a Host